caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 */
 ```

-There are two other ways to pass parameters by reference: `out` and `in`.  `out` is for parameters that have not necessarily been initialised before the method call; the method *must* modify them before it completes.  `in` parameters, which were only introduced in C# v7.2, are the reverse: they guarantee that the method will not modify the parameter.
-They can be used as an optimisation to save copying a parameter which is treated as read-only inside a method, which can be significant if the parameter is a large struct.
+There are two other ways to pass parameters by reference: `out` and `in`.  `out` is for parameters that have not necessarily been initialised before the method call; the method *must* modify them before it completes.  `in` parameters, which were introduced in C# 7.2, are the reverse: they guarantee that the method will not modify the parameter.
+They can be used as an optimisation to save copying a parameter which is treated as read-only inside a method, which can be significant if the parameter is a large struct or record struct.

 Both `out` and `in` parameter modifiers are verified at compile-time: you will get a compilation error if a method with any `out` parameters has a code path which does not modify all of the parameters or tries to access any of them before they are modified; and you will also get a compilation error if a method tries to modify an `in` parameter, or if you call a method with an uninitialised variable as an `in` parameter.

 Like `ref`, `out` must be specified both in the method declaration and at the calling site, and `out` parameters must be variables.  `in` must be specified in the method declaration, but does not by default have to be specified at the calling site.
 Indeed, using `in` at the call site does constrain the compiler in ways which force the parameter to be a variable, in the same way as `ref`; not using `in` at the call site allows constants, expressions and properties to be used as `in` parameters.
 In this case the compiler will generate code which passes a reference to an anonymous temporary variable.

 Reference types can also be passed by reference, instead of passing the reference by value.
 This is only really relevant in situations where a reference type parameter is reassigned.
 Strictly speaking assignment is the only operation that can change the value of the reference that is stored in a reference type variable, as opposed to changing the fields and properties of the object the reference is to.
 Passing a reference type by reference is most useful when dealing with string parameters.  `string` objects are an immutable reference type, so "changes to a string" actually create a new string object.
-Because of this, if a developer is unfamiliar with C#, it is easy to write "string modification" code in which the modifications are not actually visible to the caller.
-Strings and their specific behaviour are discussed further below.
+Strings and their specific behaviour are discussed further below, but it's worth remembering that if a developer is unfamiliar with C#, it is easy to write "string modification" code in which the modifications are not actually visible to the caller.

 Passing parameters by value or by reference counts as a difference for method overloading, but passing parameters by reference in different ways does not.
 In other words, this example works: